palewire/californiacivicdata.org/_posts/2018-02-26-hello-cors.markdown

 </figure>

-If you're interested learning more about Observable, I encourage you to check out other examples, such as [Jeremy Ashkenas' earthquakes map](https://beta.observablehq.com/@jashkenas/quakespotter-0-1) and [a fascinating experiment with sound](https://beta.observablehq.com/@freedmand/sounds) by Stanford student Dylan Freedman.
+If you're interested in learning more about Observable, I encourage you to check out other examples, such as [Jeremy Ashkenas' earthquakes map](https://beta.observablehq.com/@jashkenas/quakespotter-0-1) and [a fascinating experiment with sound](https://beta.observablehq.com/@freedmand/sounds) by Stanford student Dylan Freedman.
 Then try to write your own!